garylirocks/quickrefs/datadog.markdown

   - Dynamic instrumentation (metrics, logs and traces from live application without code change)
   - Fleet automation
   - Control observability pipeline workers

+### Processes

+By default, the agent do not collect process-level metrics, you need to enable it with `process.d/conf.yaml`

+It could collect metrics like:
+- `system.processes.cpu.pct`
+- `system.processes.ioread_bytes`
+- `system.processes.threads`
+- `system.processes.run_time.avg` (The average running time of all instances of this process)

 ## Monitor